OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   * TODOGROUP: Mentioned anywhere in our scope?
   * TODO Gradient masking - Annex C ENISA 2021

+* ADVERSARIALROBUSTDISTILLATION.
+When applying knowledge distilling to achieve smaller neural networks, care must be given to reduce their typical sentitivity to evasion attacks.
+TODOGROUP: elaborate

 ### 2.1.1.
 Closed-box evasion
 Input is manipulated in a way not based on observations of the model implementation (code, training set, parameters, architecture).
 The model is a 'closed box'.
 This often requires experimenting with how the model responds to input.